kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 things done, with a little work.
 Work on #19 has already started.
 Pull requests welcome.

 ###Internal format is now binary
-As hinted above we now use internally and as default a binary format, a combination of R native serde and typedbytes.
+As hinted above we now use internally and as default a binary format, a combination of R native serialization and deserialization and typedbytes.
 This gives us the highest compatibility with R, meaning any R value should be a valid key or value in the mapreduce sense.
 For instance, models used to cause errors, now they don't.
 The goal is to support everything, if you find exceptions please do not hesitate to submit an issue.
 If you have data stored in the old native format, don't fret, it has now been renamed `native.text`, but we would suggest to wind its use down.

 ###Loose ends